JJLongoria/aura-helper-ignore/README.md

 Method to set if remove metadata from Metadata Object or only unselect it

 ### **Parameters:**
-  - **remove**: True to remove ignored elements from the result object, false only for unselect elements
+  - **remove**: True to remove ignored elements from the result object, false only for unselect elements.
+If undefined or not pass parameter, also set to true
     - Boolean

 ### **Return:**